Protesters Gather Outside Police Precinct Hours After Officers Fatally Shoot Man Armed With Knife In West Philadelphia

 Both Mayor Jim Kenney and Police Commissioner Danielle Outlaw released statements Monday night.

-The commissioner adds, “I recognize that the video of the incident raises many questions.
+The commissioner added, “I recognize that the video of the incident raises many questions.
 Residents have my assurance that those questions will be fully addressed by the investigation.”

 MORE FROM CBS PHILLY: